I am a resident of Wisconsin. Do I have to include the income I earned in another state on my Wisconsin tax return?

 Schedule OS, Credit for Net Tax Paid to Another State

 - Attach your Form W-2 (wage statement) or other withholding statement from the other state

-Caution: You may not claim a credit for net tax paid to another state if the tax was paid to the other state by a tax-option (S) corporation, partnership, or limited liability company electing to pay tax at the entity level either on a corporate, partnership, or a composite return filed on behalf of Wisconsin resident shareholders or partners.
+Caution: A partner or shareholder may not claim a credit for net tax paid to another state for tax paid to the other state by a tax-option (S) corporation, partnership, or limited liability company that is electing to pay tax at the entity level in Wisconsin.

 Effective for taxable years beginning on or after January 1, 2017, a new limitation applies to the credit.
 The credit cannot exceed the lesser of:

 - The amount of tax paid to the other state